Anisotropic Chan-Vese segmentation: Applications

 \section{Applications}

-In the previous sections, we have explored a analytical approach to $AROF_\lambda$, $ACV_\mu$, $CV_{\varphi,\boldsymbol\mu}^n$ and $TROF_{\varphi,\lambda}^n$, which gives us a robust tool to find solutions to these variational models.
-In the literature, $CV$ and $ROF$ models have been studied from a approximative perspective, where successful methods of resolution have been proposed which lead to an approximation of the theoretical minimizer {(see e.g. \cite{FIGUEIREDO, PARIKH, CHAMBOLLE-POCK, HE-OSHER, KEEGAN}).
+In the previous sections, we have \sm{looked} into an analytical approach to $\rofa_\lambda$, $\acv_\mu$, $\cv_{\varphi,\boldsymbol\mu}^n$ and ${\rm TROF}_{\varphi,\lambda}^n$, which gives us a robust tool to find solutions to these variational models.
+In the literature, CV and ROF models have been studied from a approximative perspective, where successful methods of resolution have been proposed which lead to an approximation of the theoretical minimizer {(see e.g. \cite{FIGUEIREDO, PARIKH, CHAMBOLLE-POCK, HE-OSHER, KEEGAN}).
 In this section we will show that the theoretical study of these models provides efficient segmentation algorithms and characterizations of minimizers that are of great interest.
 Therefore, we show the performance of algorithms \ref{alg:ACVsketch} and \ref{alg:TAROFnsketch}, comparing them with other ones based on level sets; and we present a possible application of theorems \ref{thm:CV1sol} and \ref{PCR}.\\

 To exemplify the performance of algorithms \ref{alg:ACVsketch} and \ref{alg:TAROFnsketch}, we compare these algorithms with the similar isotropic ones proposed in \cite{Cai}.
-Specifically, in figures \ref{fig:example-pass} and \ref{fig:example-cub} we compare algorithms \ref{alg:ACVsketch} and \ref{alg:TAROFnsketch} with their isotropic counterparts.} For this, we set $n_{max}=200$, $\varepsilon_{tol}=10^{-3}$, we initialise $c_i$ and $\tau_i$ using FCM processes (see \cite{FCM}) and we approach the $AROF_\lambda$ and $ROF_\lambda$ minimizers via standard Split-Bregman algorithms.
+Specifically, in figures \ref{fig:example-pass} and \ref{fig:example-cub} we compare algorithms \ref{alg:ACVsketch} and \ref{alg:TAROFnsketch} with their isotropic counterparts.} For this, we set $n_{max}=200$, $\varepsilon_{tol}=10^{-3}$, we initialise $c_i$ and $\tau_i$ using FCM processes (see \cite{FCM}) and we approximate the $\rofa_\lambda$ and ${\rm ROF}_\lambda$ minimizers via standard Split-Bregman algorithms.
 Moreover, the selected examples are those segmentations that differ the least, in quadratic terms, from the original images.\\